Melvin-p/ArduinoWrapper/README.md

 - There maybe differences in how serial communication is handled.
 - GPIO Pins are not supported.
 It should be possible to add this feature similarly to how lcd module was implemented.
 - LCD is assumed to be 16 by 2 and each character to be 5 pixels across and 7 pixels down.
 - On an arduino ints are 2 bytes but on x64 systems it is 4 bytes.
-So there are difference in the size of the fundamental types
+So there are difference in the size of some fundamental types
 - Behavior of functions may subtle vary from on a real Arduino
 - floating point behavior may differ from arduino's because floats are emulated on an arduino
 - assembly for the Arduino cannot be run

 ## Bugs and limitations to be rectified
 - the lcd debug utility is very jank
-- only one arduinoCode executable can be run on a machine at one time this due to the same shared memory being used this to be fixed by passing in an env variable
 - poor documentation

 ## Plans